apache/airflow/dev/breeze/SELECTIVE_CHECKS.md

 * `UI and WWW files` - those are files for the UI and WWW part of our UI (useful to determine if UI tests should run)
 * `Kubernetes files` - determine if any of Kubernetes related tests should be run
+* `Snowflake files` - determine if any of Snowflake related tests should be run
 * `All Python files` - if none of the Python file changed, that indicates that we should not run unit tests
 * `All source files` - if none of the sources change, that indicates that we should probably not build an image and run any image-based static checks